hbctraining/Intro-to-R/lessons/06_advR-matching.md

 >**NOTE:** For values that don't match by default return an `NA` value.
 You can specify what values you would have it assigned using `nomatch` argument.
 Also, if there is more than one matching value found only the first is reported.

 We can also reorder data using the output of the `match` function.
-We can reorder the `second` vector using the indexes from the `match` function of where the elements of the `first` vector occur in the `second` vector.
-First,  we save the match indexes to a variable:
+We can reorder the `second` vector using the indices from the `match` function of where the elements of the `first` vector occur in the `second` vector.
+First,  we save the match indices to a variable:

 ```r
 first <- c("A","B","C","D","E")